uhm-dsglr/ling619-s2019/intro_to_git_p1.md

 $ nano sundanese.txt
 ```

 An editor window will open up.
-Type the text below into the `zulu.txt` file:
+Type the text below into the `sundanese.txt` file:

 ```
 belongs to the Austronesian language family